 Serbia Amends Company Law

-The Serbian Parliament adopted amendments to the Serbian Company Law (Law) on 8 June 2018, and they were published in the official journal on the same date.
+The Serbian Parliament adopted amendments to the Serbian Company Law (Law), and they were published in the official journal on the same date.

 This is the first overhaul of the Serbian Company Law since it was enacted back in 2011.
 Most of the amendments relate to the introduction of the concepts required for Serbia's accession to the EU (such as cross-border merger and European company forms).
 However, a lot of the changes have been made in an attempt to resolve the issues which occurred in the practical implementation of the previous Law.